daos-stack/daos/src/client/java/README.md

 * DaosInputStream, for reading file, preload is also possible in this class.
 * DaosOutputStream, for writing file.

+#### Hadoop DAOS FileSystem Configuration
+DAOS FileSystem binds to schema, "daos".
+All DAOS FileSystem configuration will be read from daos-site.xml.
+So make sure daos-site.xml can be loaded by Hadoop.
+Please check [example](hadoop-daos/src/main/resources/daos-site-example.xml) for configuration items, defaults and their description.

 ## Build
 It's Java module and built by Maven.
 Java 1.8 and Maven 3 are required to build this module.
 After they are installed, you can change to this <DAOS>/java folder and build by below command line.